vitessio/website/content/en/docs/user-guides/createlookupvindex.md

 +----------+------------+--------+
 ```

-(in this case this table is empty, because the copy has finished already).
+(In this case this table is empty, because the copy has finished already).

 We can verify the result of the backfill by looking at the `customer`
 keyspace again in the MySQL client: